iBz-04/offeline/PRIVACY.md

-# Privacy Policy for Chatty
+# Privacy Policy for OmniBot

 ## 1. Introduction